 Our BRM exploration journey continues.
 In our last BRM blog, we provided you with a high-level view of the BRM, BRMP®, and BRM Institute®.
 In this blog, we take a closer, more detailed look about the BRM role, a brief history, what BRMs do, and the core competencies needed to be a successful BRM.

 As you may remember from our last blog, BRM stands for Business Relationship Management or Business Relationship Manager.
-It is a new, emerging role that functions between the business and the service provider (e.g., IT, HR, marketing, manufacturing, etc.).
+It is an emerging role that functions between the business and the service provider (e.g., IT, HR, marketing, manufacturing, etc.).
 The BRM assists the business in maximizing the value of the services provider’s products, services, and capabilities and works with the service provider to ensure they understand the business needs and expectations they need to meet when delivering solutions.

 A Brief History